joshterrill/matching-bytes/README.md

 */
 ```

-In the example above, we see the first two sequence occurrances correspond to the WEBP magic number, but the third one
+In the example above, we see the first two sequence occurrances correspond to the WEBP magic number, but the third one seems to occur in all upscaled images from midjourney.

 # License
 MIT